VIAME/VIAME/README.md

 * pass: Pass a data stream through
 * read_d_vector: Read vector of doubles
 * sink: Ignores incoming data
-* stabilize_image: Generate current-to-reference image homographies
+* stabilize_image: Generate current-to-reference image homographies.
-* template: Description of process.
-Make as long as necessary to fully explain what the process does and how to use it.
-Explain specific algorithms used, etc.
-* view_image: Display input image and delay.
-Legacy process and will be removed in a future release.
-Convert to use "image_viewer" before it is too late.

 We will be using the image_object_detector process type in a pipeline to apply a detector to a stream of images.
 This process wraps the image_object_detector